 Mathematical activities

-List some mathematical activities you usually enjoy: ……

-Briefly describe what mathematical principles are applied in these games?
+In my younger years when I had no access to any computer game but to keep playing Spider Solitaire, one of my book shelves was always filled with sudoku books, with now yellowed papers and almost fainted handwriting in pencil.
+Those are the major entertainments for my primary school life.
+During that time, my greatest pleasure with my mother, a math teacher, was to learn abacus from her and beat her in 24 Game.

+Looking back now, I can see how much I have gained from these little math games and how much they roused in me my passion for mathematics in general: in Spider Solitaire and sudoku, I learned the magic of logic and inference; in abacus, I mastered the basic mental arithmetic; in 24 game, I improved my sensibility for numbers and culculation.
-But besides these games, I enjoy most is ….

-Klotski number game, a Chinese traditional game, 是一个n阶数字阵 with one space.
+But besides these games, I enjoy Klotski number game most.
+It is a Chinese traditional game that has a n*n matrix with one space left blank.
 The position of numbers is disorganized and the player needs to recover it.

-How I know the game: I discovered the game when I was watching an episode of Super Brain, I found this game of Klotski.

-Math Problem related: Once I found one puzzle extremely hard to solve, where only two numbers are displaced and I only need to switch the positions of 14 and 15, I tried for almost half an hour without any progress.
+I quickly learned and mastered the game.
+Within three days, my record improved from over one minute to 26 seconds.
+When I was indulged in the game to reach a higher record, I found one puzzle extremely hard to solve, where only two numbers were displaced and I only needed to switch the positions of 14 and 15, I tried for almost half an hour without any progress.
 I began searching online for method to solve this problem.
-I initially play this game by ordering the numbers line by line till the last two.
-I was first amazed by the method of depression of order: first complete the outmost orders to make it become a 3*3 matrix, then continue to make it become 2*2.
-I tried this method on that unsolved puzzle, but the outcome was frustrating.
+I initially play this game by ordering the numbers line by line till the last two, and I was amazed by the method of depression of order when I saw it online: first complete the outmost orders to make it become a 3*3 matrix, then continue to make it become 2*2.
+I tried this method on that unsolved puzzle, but still, the outcome was frustrating.
+I came across a case of 3*3 matrix where there is no solution, and it was proved by showing the number of inversions in the sequence was odd, and the Klotski was thus unsolvable.
+What if mine has no solution neither?
+But how can I prove that with n=4?

+By investigating in the concept of inversion, I finally found that it the case of n=4, there are two possibilities: if the empty space is in an even line, then it is solvable if the number of inversions is even, and if the empty space is in an odd line, then it is solvable if the number of inversions is odd.

 The concept of Inversion in a sequence: the parity of the number of inversions determines whether a Klotski puzzle is solvable.

-Why “enjoy”: the rules are easy to follow, with millions of permutations, so that you are actually playing a new game every round.
-That kind of novelty makes me excited about every round and stimulates me to keep solving different puzzles.

-Why “enjoy”: having a sense of competition when I want to exceed my best record.

-The relationship with Math—logic & inference

-考验思维能力&速度

-推理的过程

-努力完成一个纯粹的目标的过程

-为什么有趣

-规则简单，组合多变 novelty 刺激感

-解开的快感&好胜心
+My addiction to this game may contribute to the easy-to-follow rules and millions of permutations of the game, but the most important reason is that I enjoy so much the process of challenging myself and pushing myself to the limit, and by employing some mathematical methods, I can always surpass myself and transcend the problems.

 Non-mathematical activities

-U-CODE (girls’ coding movement, a service):

-Woman’s rights: empower girls with coding skills to explore boundless potential in STEM

-Why coding: learn from scratch (have any difficulties in learning?); in the words of Steve Jobs, “Everyone should learn to program a computer, because it teaches you how to think.”
-Programing is a language connecting the future and the present.

-Why U-CODE: immersed in bilingual teaching and guide the girls from local schools to explore and learn coding and computer science; to break the stereotype and limitation of gender, and stimulate the boundless potential

-Our Service: the education of coding and CS is not popularized in many areas and region of China, even no guidance and opportunity for students to be exposed with; we’re dedicated to promoting the availability of pragmatic CS education, nurturing the ability of independent thinking, and collaborating to design for peace, innovation and a sustainable future together

-It’s often much more difficult to transfer what you’ve learned to others and make them understand it.
-To teach does not need one to be a master in some field; it’s a process that you impart your knowledge into others at a lower level, or inspire others to acquire at the same level.

 As a core member of U-CODE movement in our school, I always hold the believe that programing is the language connecting the future and the present.
 In the words of Steve Jobs, “Everyone should learn to program a computer, because it teaches you how to think.”